 APSU’s Interfraternity Council (IFC) preserves the high standards of its member fraternities, promoting the general interests of the organizations and insuring cooperation among chapters.

 The purpose of IFC is to develop and maintain fraternity life and inter-fraternity relationships.
 In doing this, the IFC

 - Acts in conjunction with member fraternities and the University to promote and maintain high social and moral standards

 - Provides programs and services to member fraternities

 - Acts as a liaison between member fraternities and other student organizations, the student body, the faculty and the administration

 - Fosters the development of a positive relationship between the community and member fraternities

-- Institutes policies and rules that further the mission of Greek life
+- Institutes policies and rules that further the mission of fraternity and sorority life

 - Works collaboratively with the organizations of the Panhellenic Council and National Pan-Hellenic Council on programs, activities, and events